Centre For Family Equity

 Youth aged 13-18 in the crucial developmental stage of adolescence need basic mobility more than ever to thrive in every aspect of their lives.
 Our youths are the future of this province and our most valuable resource.
 We must ensure their right to access school and thrive while BC brings up new generations who choose sustainable transportation for life.
 We cannot separate the right of every youth to access their school from their access to the mobility to do so.

-Check out a recent CBC interview with Gloria Macarenko on On the Coast here: Youth Leadership Coalition member Ellie Goelman addresses the need for Transit for Teens with precision: https://www.cbc.ca/player/play/video/1.7181851
+Listen to this CBC interview with Gloria Macarenko on On the Coast here: Youth Leadership Coalition member Ellie Goelman addresses the need for Transit for Teens with precision: https://www.cbc.ca/player/play/video/1.7181851

 Transit for Teens has now been endorsed by over 30 stakeholders including:

-• the BC School Trustees Association
+• BC School Trustees Association

-• the New Westminster School Board
+• New Westminster School Board

-• the Powell River School Board, and
+• Powell River School Board

 Transit for Teens is based on research and data that we gathered as one of four community partners in the City of Vancouver Reduced Fare Transit Pilot Project in 2021-2022 and our historical support for the #AllOnBoard campaign run by the BC Poverty Reduction Coalition.
 The pilot project provided free transit for six months to low-income residents and families.
 Our peer researchers gathered data on the impact of free transit on the lives of pilot participants, including at-risk youth.